iurjscsi1101500/t2-thunderbolt/README.md

 ## Notes

-- This repository contains a copy of `drivers/thunderbolt` from the matching kernel tree plus the local T2 fix.
-- For the running `6.19.9` kernel, build and install should work as long as the target kernel headers/build tree are present.
 - If module signature enforcement or Secure Boot is active, the installed module may still be rejected unless it is signed with a trusted key.